A Unifying Causal Framework for Analyzing Dataset Shift-stable Learning Algorithms: A Hierarchy of Shift-Stable Distributions

-Methods at level 1 of the hierarchy seek invariant conditional distributions of the form $P(Y|\mathbf{Z})$ that use a subset of observed features for prediction \citep{peters2016causal,rojas2018invariant,magliacane2018domain,kuang2018stable}.
-These distributions only have conditioning (i.e., the standard rules of $d$-separation) as a tool for disabling unstable edges. \textit{The conditioning operator is coarse and removes large pieces of the graph}.
-Consider Figure \ref{fig:ex1}a, with prediction target $Y$.
-The only stable level 1 distribution is $P(Y)$, since conditioning on either of the observed variables $X$ or $Z$ activates the path through the unstable (red) edge.
-Thus, in this graph, the conditioning operator disables all paths from $X$ and $Z$ to $Y$, including stable paths.
+\textbf{Level 1:} Methods at level 1 of the hierarchy seek invariant conditional distributions of the form $P(Y|\mathbf{Z})$ that use a subset of observed features for prediction \citep{rojas2018invariant,magliacane2018domain}.
+These distributions only have conditioning (i.e., the standard rules of $d$-separation) as a tool for disabling unstable edges.
+For this reason, \textit{the conditioning operator is coarse and removes large pieces of the graph}.
+Consider Figure \ref{fig:ex1}a, in which the maximal stable level 1 distribution is $P(Y|V)$, since conditioning on either $X$ or $Z$ activates the path through the unstable (orange) edge.
+The conditioning operator disables all paths from $X$ and $Z$ to $Y$ to produce Fig \ref{fig:ex1}b.
+While the operator successfully removes the unstable edge, many stable edges were removed as well.